FlexMeasures/flexmeasures/documentation/host/error-monitoring.rst

     def my_function():
         ...

 Then, FlexMeasures will log if this task ran, and if it succeeded or failed.
-The result is in the table ``latest_task_runs``, and that's where the ``flexmeasures monitor tasks`` will look.
+The result is in the table ``latest_task_runs``, and that's where the ``flexmeasures monitor latest-run`` will look.

 .. note:: The decorator should be placed right before the function (after all other decorators).